Jose-Rodrigues-py/AirBnb-scraper/README.md

 This project was inspired by a challenge from an architect who wanted to understand which property characteristics drive Airbnb profitability.
 It explores how publicly available Airbnb data can be transformed into occupancy and investment insights.

+You can see how the app looks like in the two files named "airbnb_project_image1" and "airbnb_project_image2".

 ---

 ## How it works